jerome-white/hello-epi/fitting/README.md

 ## Known issues

 Theano may complain about locking issues during projection.
-This apparently is a known issue with not concrete solution.
+This seems to be a known issue with no concrete solution.